Burke and Wills expedition: Camels

 Camels had been used successfully in desert exploration in other parts of the world, but by 1859 only seven camels had been imported into Australia.

-The Victorian Government appointed George James Landells to purchase 24 camels in India for use in desert exploration.
-The animals arrived in Melbourne in June 1860 and the Exploration Committee purchased an additional six from George Coppin's Cremorne Gardens.
+The Victorian government appointed George James Landells to purchase twenty-four camels in India for use in desert exploration.
+The animals arrived in Melbourne in June 1860, and the Exploration Committee purchased an additional six from George Coppin's Cremorne Gardens.
 The camels were initially housed in the stables at Parliament House and later moved to Royal Park.
 Twenty-six camels were taken on the expedition, with six (two females with their two young calves and two males) being left in Royal Park.

 Departure from Melbourne

-The expedition set off from Royal Park, Melbourne at about 4 pm on 20 August 1860 watched by around 15,000 spectators.
-The 19 men of the expedition included six Irishmen, five Englishmen, three Afghan and one Indian camel drivers, three Germans and an American.
-They took 23 horses, 6 wagons and 26 camels.
+The Burke and Wills expedition set off from Royal Park at about 4pm on 20 August 1860, watched by around 15,000 spectators.
+The nineteen men of the expedition included six Irishmen, five Englishmen, three Germans, an American, and four camel drivers from the Indian subcontinent.
+They took twenty-three horses, six wagons and twenty-six camels.

+The members of the expedition at the time of departure were: